NBA Finals: Bucks' Starting Lineup Against Suns

-The full lineup for the Bucks in Game 1 can be seen in a Tweet that is embedded below from FantasyLabs NBA.
+The full lineup can be seen in a Tweet that is embedded above from FantasyLabs NBA.

-The Phoenix Suns are 5-point favorites in Game 1 of the NBA Finals against the Milwaukee Bucks on Tuesday night, according to FanDuel.
+The Phoenix Suns are 4.5-point favorites in Game 2 of the NBA Finals against the Milwaukee Bucks on Thursday night, according to FanDuel.

 Related stories on NBA basketball